moonmoonmoonmoonmoon/Unity-Basic-Flight-Mechanics/README.md

 # Changes:
 - January 30th, 2022: Added Base Class (Aircraft) and Derived Class (Airliner).
 This allows us to add new aircraft types using a inheritance.
+- February 1st, 2022: Stabalized the movements of a game object that is using the Airliner.cs script.